HalcyonGarside/MelJetGameEngine/ReadMe.txt

 Update: April 29, 2022

 I have a blog.
 It is completely illegible, but it's a blog.
-You may find it right about [here](https://blog.spacehey.com/apollyawn).
+You may find it right about here: https://blog.spacehey.com/apollyawn.
 Enjoy!